KathyReid/osdc-2015-presentation/transcript.md

 If somebody puts your photo up at a conference and asks, is this lady going to get the job done - are they going to say 'hell yes'?!

 Hell yes!

+Even though you may have a well thought out career plan, things don't always go to plan.
+In your career, you're likely to have setbacks - failures, scandals, negative press coverage by rubbish journalists.
+The way to recover from such set backs is not to be deterred.
+Stick to your character, look for opportunities to again prove your value, and move forward.

 ## Building up your professional posse